tahira-h/Election_Analysis/README.md

 * Denver county had the largest number of votes in this election with a total amount of 306,055 out of 369,711 votes.

-* Candidate Raymon Anthony Doane received 11,606(3.1%) votes, candidate Diana DeGette received 272,892 (73.8%) votes, and Charles Casper Stockham received 85,213(23.0%) votes.
+* Candidate Raymon Anthony Doane received 11,606(3.1%) votes, candidate Charles Casper Stockham received 85,213(23.0%) votes, and candidate Diana DeGette received 272,892 (73.8%) votes.

 * Diana DeGette won the election.
 DeGette's vote count was 272,892(73.8%).
 Please see below to view results.